slotThe/slotThe.github.io/posts/calling-emacs-from-xmonad.md

 date: 2022-05-25
 last-modified: 2023-03-07
 tags: emacs, haskell, xmonad
+og-description: An XMonad module for interacting with Emacs and other programs, using a composable EDSL.
 ---

 In the post about my [research workflow], I briefly mentioned having to